Borgerr/apemode/README.md

 user customization (a la "dotfiles"), interrupt handling, and easy integration with systems.

-Beyond the virtues of having I/O and memory safety with Rust and the crates involved with this project,
+Beyond the virtues of having memory and I/O safety with Rust and the crates involved with this project,
-I aim for `apemode` to be as lightweight, if not moreso, than peer shell programs.
+I aim for `apemode` to be as lightweight as, if not moreso than, peer shell programs.

 ##### Dependencies